-With England now in the middle of its second national lockdown, the impact of the coronavirus crisis on young people’s learning, wellbeing and futures is coming into sharp focus.
+With the country continuing to battle the Covid-19 pandemic, the impact of the crisis on young people’s learning, wellbeing and futures is coming into sharp focus.

-We know staff in our partner schools are working incredibly hard to ensure students can make up lost ground from school closures earlier this year, but the impact on young people’s progress and confidence can’t be underestimated.
+We know staff in our partner schools are working incredibly hard to ensure students can make up lost ground from school closures over the last year, but the effect on young people’s progress and confidence can’t be underestimated.

-The weeks since schools have reopened have been punctuated by continuous disruption for pupils, whether from pupils being sent home to self-isolate or restrictions on in-school activities.
+Despite schools reopening in September, the term was punctuated by continuous disruption for pupils, whether from pupils being sent home to self-isolate or restrictions on in-school activities.

 The wider benefits of attending school, including personal development, motivation to achieve in the future and building essential life skills, will need additional support as we continue to combat the virus.